 Figure 16.
-Saturation pressure $p{\text{sat}}(T)$ curves for Au from the wide-range equation-of-state (EoS) [16-20] and from MD/EAM simulations.
+Saturation pressure $p{\text{sat}}(T)$ curves for gold from the wide-range equation of state (EoS) [16-26] and from EAM-MD simulations.
 The right end points of the curves correspond to the critical points.
-It is difficult to define p{sat} from MD/EAM at small pressures much smaller than 1 GPa.
-Simulation errors in the MD/EAM approach also increase near the critical point
+It is difficult to define p{sat} from EAM-MD at small pressures much smaller than 1 GPa.
+Simulation errors in the EAM-MD approach also increase near the critical point.

 Figure 17.
-The ρ , T plane of a phase diagram for Au.
-Comparison of the binodal curves from MD/EAM and EoS.
-The 3 magenta rhombus shows places where diffusion coefficient in pure Au and Au-wt mixture was evaluated, see table 1.
-MD/EAM reproduces accurately melting temperature of Au
+The ρ -T plane of the phase diagram of gold.
+Comparison of the binodal curves from EAM-MD and EoS.
+The 3 magenta rhombus shows places where diffusion coefficient in pure Au and Au-wt mixture was evaluated, table 1.
+EAM-MD reproduces accurately melting temperature of Au.